gnikoloff/apple-metal-sketch-dojo/README.md

 However tile-based deferred rendering (TBDR) capable GPUs introduce the concept of tile memory:

 > Tile memory is fast, temporary storage that resides on the GPU itself.
-After the GPU finishes rendering each tile into tile memory, it writes the final result to devie memory.
+After the GPU finishes rendering each tile into tile memory, it writes the final result to device memory.

 Here is how it looks in Xcode debugger:

 ![](previews/xcode-tile-memory.png)

 The three textures on the right are transient and stored in "tile memory" only.
 They are marked as `"Don't care"`, so they are discarded after the render pass is completed.
 The right one is the final render submitted to device memory (marked as `"Store"`).

 The textures on the right are written to and sampled from by the texture on the left all in the same pass!

 #### 2.2.
 Frame render graph